wilabcnit/wilablpwanntnsim/README.md

 ## Overview

-This repository contains the source code for the Monte Carlo simulator used in
+This repository contains the source code for the LoRa and LR-FHSS Monte Carlo simulators used in

 *E. Testi and E. Paolini, “Packet Collision Probability of Direct-to-Satellite IoT Systems,” IEEE Internet of Things Journal, under review.*